-Nottingham CityHomes is the first housing association in the UK to pilot net zero retrofits using the Energiesprong approach.
-The first 10-home pilot project was delivered by Melius Homes, designed by Studio Partington and was made possible by funding from the Horizon 2020 REMOURBAN and Transition Zero projects.
+Nottingham City Homes was the first housing association in the UK to pilot net-zero retrofits using the Energiesprong approach.
+The initial 10-home pilot project in 2017 was delivered by Melius Homes, designed by Studio Partington and funded by the Horizon 2020 REMOURBAN and Transition Zero projects.

-The design of the houses is very inefficient, with an unheated garage space under the living room, and the undercroft below the kitchen.
+The design of the houses was very inefficient, with an unheated garage space under the living room, and an undercroft below the kitchen.
 This made both main living rooms particularly cold.
-The houses are deep and narrow with internal staircases, and therefore had very minimal natural light in the main stairwell.
+The houses were also deep and narrow with internal staircases, and therefore had very minimal natural light in the main stairwell.

 The Energiesprong solution was procured based on a fixed price, evaluating instead the whole life cost and the design quality.
-The tenants were involved in developing the design brief, which means that the solution provider was able to include small additional items which made a big difference to the tenants’ lives, such as the light tubes making stairs brighter, outside taps for watering plants and a door bell.
+The tenants were involved in developing the design brief, which means that the solution provider was able to include small additional items which made a big difference to the tenants’ lives, such as the light tubes making stairs brighter, outside taps for watering plants and a doorbell.

 Prefabricated off-site, wall panels arrived in ‘full storey heights’ complete with ample insulation, double glazed windows and a durable board finish, ready to crane into place.
 Tenants were able to remain in residence throughout the retrofit, which was completed in one week.